Leaking Children’s Data Incurs Enormous Costs

 Prevent Legally Actionable Data Leaks

-Vault detects unconsented collecting or sharing of children’s personal data.
+Vault detects unconsented collection or sharing of children’s personal data.

 Monitor Trackers in Child-Directed Experiences